-analysis of the results of the expedition and the preparation of the reports must have been a considerable burden on him in addition to the lecturing about the voyage that he was called on to do.
+Further insights to Wyville Thompson's life as a scientist and to his character are in the obituary notice (Balfour, 1883) read to the Botanical Society of Edinburgh38 on 13th April 1882.
+Following his return, it was noted that the voyage "had not brought about increased vigour" and indeed the planning of the analysis of the results of the expedition and the preparation of the reports must have been a considerable burden on him in addition to the lecturing about the voyage that he was called in to do.
 Balfour, a personal friend, records that in June 1879 he suffered a paralytic attack (perhaps a stroke) and a second one at the beginning of 1882.
 He died on March 10th of that year aged 52 and is buried at St Michael's Church, Linlithgow.